 - When the Stock Price is in the cloud, this is a period of consolidation or essentially sideways movement.

-The Ichimoku cloud is an excellent way to visualize at what stage the market is in, and very helpful when timing a trade or even a longer-term ETF investment.
+The Ichimoku Cloud is an excellent way to visualize at what stage the market is in, and very helpful when timing a trade or even a longer-term ETF investment.

-Note: The Chart on this article is provided by Freestockcharts.com.
+Note: The chart in this article is provided by TC2000.
 This is, in my opinion, one of the finest free charting tools on the web.
-It has support for a huge number of indicators and trend lines.
+It has support for a vast number of indicators and trend lines.
 Check out this tool and the award-winning Telechart 2000 on the Worden Brothers Inc. Website website.
 Another great free charting tool is our review winning TradingView

 Learn Stock Market Trading and Investing with our "Trading Academy FREE" 10 Modules, Videos + 3 eBooks.
 Click Here to join our 34,000+ Members